Tips for home practice

 IMG_2498.jpg

-Parents lead by example
+For young children, parents lead by example

 • if music is important to you, your kids know it